Bridge Job Advisor, Maggie, on Teaching English – and Finding Love – in BrazilBy Bridge

 What is your current position at Bridge?

 I am the International Admissions Advisor and Job Advisor here.
-I help students enroll in the right TEFL program and I support them during and after their course studies.
+I help students enroll in the right online TEFL course and I support them during and after their course studies.
 It’s a very dynamic position and I am constantly given the opportunity to learn.

 Maggie posing with some incredible street art made of sawdust in the historic town of Ouro Preto, Brazil.